Qing-Lu/torch/Windows.md

 #### The trepl package

+_Note_: This works only with a 32-bit build.

 Install readline for Windows from <http://gnuwin32.sourceforge.net/packages/readline.htm>

 Add the GnuWin32 bin directory to your PATH now and completely restart Cmder. (note that having this in your path all the time will mess up some earlier Torch installation steps)